-Is the concept “saved, born-again” unique to evangelicals or Baptists?
-Does it apply to Methodists?
+Is the concept of being “born-again” unique to evangelicals?
+Does it apply to United Methodists?

 Let me begin by offering a clarification.
 United Methodists are evangelical!
 From its beginnings, Methodism has always been part of, and often at the vanguard of the broader movement within Protestant Christianity called "evangelicalism."
 Wikipedia defines "evangelicalism" as: a tendency in diverse branches of Protestantism, typified by an emphasis on evangelism, a personal experience of conversion, biblically-oriented faith, and a belief in the relevance of Christian faith to cultural issues. (http://wikipedia.com/wiki/Evangelicalism).